-The City of Grand Rapids General Retirement System's financial statements are prepared using the accrual basis of accounting.
-Employer contributions are recognized when due according to the formal commitment made by the City of Grand Rapids, Michigan, to provide the contributions.
+The System's financial statements are prepared using the accrual basis of accounting.
+Employer contributions are recognized when due according to the formal commitment made by the City to provide the contributions.
 Plan member contributions are recognized when due.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.